Melanie Joy

-Melanie Joy (born September 2, 1966) is an American social psychologist and author, primarily notable for coining and promulgating the term carnism.
+Melanie Joy (born September 2, 1966) is an American social psychologist and author, primarily notable for coining the term carnism.
 She is the founding president of nonprofit advocacy group Beyond Carnism, previously known as Carnism Awareness & Action Network (CAAN), as well as a former professor of psychology and sociology at the University of Massachusetts Boston.
 She has published the books Strategic Action for Animals, Why We Love Dogs, Eat Pigs, and Wear Cows and Beyond Beliefs.

 Background

 Joy received her M.Ed. from the Harvard Graduate School of Education, and her Ph.D. in psychology from the Saybrook Graduate School.
 At age 23, while a student at Harvard, she contracted a food-borne disease from a tainted hamburger and was hospitalized, which led her to become a vegetarian.
 In a speech related by Indian cabinet minister Maneka Gandhi, Joy recalled how her dietary choice, made for non-moral reasons, transformed her perspective on the treatment of animals:

 That experience led me to swear off meat, which led me to become more open to information about animal agriculture—information that had been all around me but that I had been unwilling to see, so long as I was still invested in maintaining my current way of life.
 And as I learned the truth about meat, egg and dairy production, I became increasingly distraught. ...
 I wound up confused and despairing.
 I felt like a rudderless boat, lost on a sea of collective insanity.
 Nothing had changed, but everything was different.

-Afterwards, Joy made a gradual transition to veganism.
-In a 2013 interview, she explained that her doctoral research had initially focused on the psychosociology of violence and discrimination, but later shifted to questions about the psychology of eating meat.
+Joy later made a gradual transition to veganism.
+In a 2013 interview, she said that her doctoral research had initially focused on the psychosociology of violence and discrimination, but later shifted to questions about the psychology of eating meat.
 Perceiving a pattern of irrational and inconsistent thinking among the subjects she interviewed, she was led to theorize that attitudes about meat reflected acquired prejudice.
 This idea became the basis for much of her later work.

-Theory of Carnism
+Theory of carnism

 Joy introduced the term carnism in a 2001 article published in Satya, initially receiving little attention.
 The concept was revisited by her 2009 book Why We Love Dogs, Eat Pigs, and Wear Cows.
 Her ideas influenced subsequent studies of what has come to be known as the meat paradox—the apparent inconsistency in common attitudes toward animals, wherein people may express affection towards some animals while eating others—and the cognitive dissonance it entails.
 A number of psychologists are supportive of Joy's beliefs concerning the influence of eating meat on attitudes toward animals.